hyperledger-archives/composer/site/docs/support/index.md

 See the options below to get help or support.

-Please review the FAQs below to see if your question is already answered, otherwise get in touch using the options below:
+## Stack Overflow

+Please post questions to StackOverflow.
+Tag questions with the [fabric-composer](http://stackoverflow.com/questions/tagged/fabric-composer) tag.

 ## Slack

-For questions, we use the [Fabric Composer](https://fabric-composer.slack.com/) Slack channel.
+Contributors use the [Fabric Composer](https://fabric-composer.slack.com/) Slack channel for ad-hoc communication.

-## Stack Overflow

-Link tba